peterjah/massa-core-docker/README.md

 ## Quick install wizard

-  This script will install and run a Massa node using your massa wallet private key.
-Buying rolls and staking will start right away.
+  This script will install and run a Massa node.
+Buying rolls and start staking right away.
 Yes my friend!

  1. Download the installer
    ```bash